dongjwOU/boot-camps/version-control/1_Local.md

     """ This short program just adds numbers. """

     from adding import add_three
     def add_two(a,b):
         return a+b
     def main():
         print ("2 + 3 = ",add_two(2,3))
         print ("2 + 3 + 4 = ",add_three(2,3,4))
     if __name__ == "__main__":
         main()

 Let's commit our changes.
 Before we do that, it's a good practice to check whether we're working in the correct branch.

     $ git branch
     * feature1
       master

 The * indicates which branch we're currently in.
 Let's commit.
 If we want to work now in our master branch.
 We can switch by using:

     $ git checkout master
     Switched to branch 'master'

-The module which we added in our feature branch is not in our master
+The module which we added in our feature branch is not in our master:

     $ ls
     add_numb.py doc

 To list all (local) branches:

     $ git branch
     feature1
     * master

 Git is very powerful and comes with countless number of commands.
 For example, if you want to see all branches with their commits use:

     $ git show-branch
     * [feature1] Moved add_two to the module
     ! [master] Added files